Find Affordable College Courses

 198 Yearly Graduations

 National Louis University comes in at #11 on our list of the most popular colleges offering master's degrees in curriculum.
 Roughly 7,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,419 per year, while in-state graduate students, on average, pay $11,646 per year.
-For the 2020-2021 academic year, 198 master's degrees were handed out to curriculum majors at NLU.
-Of these students, 87% were women and 24% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,776 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 198 people received their master's degree in curriculum from NLU.
+About 89% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in curriculum at National Louis University make a median salary of 55,178.

 #12